JP Houston

-JP Houston is an Canada-born American singer-songwriter, producer, storyteller, and host.
+JP Houston is a Canada-born American singer-songwriter, producer, storyteller, and host.

 Career

 Houston has a large catalogue of songs composed for television, theater, film and record.
 One of his first credits, while still in high school, was composing the theme song to the PBS/YTV children's series The Big Comfy Couch.
 With hundreds of credits, he was nominated for a Gemini Award (Canadian Emmy) in 2001.
 His work has appeared on The Rosie O'Donnell Show, Funny or Die Presents, and countless other national and international productions.
 A song co-written by Houston was featured in the Macy's Thanksgiving Day Parade.
 He has written for PBS, BBC, HBO, CBC, and many others.

-Houston performs and records constantly.
-He has toured and recorded all over North America and Europe.
-Most recently, as a member of Brian Bell's Weezer side project The Relationship.
-Houston did a two-year stint leading the house band at Pappy & Harriet's in Pioneertown, California.
-He has shared the stage or studio with artists including Leon Russell, Kyuss, Victoria Williams, Band Of Horses, M Ward, Tim Easton, and a host of other notable acts.
+Houston has toured and recorded all over North America and Europe.
+He was a member of Brian Bell's Weezer side project The Relationship Houston did a two-year stint leading the house band at Pappy & Harriet's in Pioneertown, California.
+He has shared the stage with artists including Leon Russell, Kyuss, Victoria Williams, Band Of Horses, M Ward, Tim Easton, and a host of other notable acts.